Tanzania’s president poised to be declared election winner

 The United States has said “irregularities and the overwhelming margins of victory raise serious doubts about the credibility of the results.”
 Main opposition presidential candidate Tundu Lissu with the CHADEMA party, who has received 14% of the vote so far, has rejected the election and called for protests.

+The vote “marked the most significant backsliding in Tanzania’s democratic credentials,” Tanzania Elections Watch, a group of regional experts, said in an assessment released Friday.
+It noted a heavy deployment of military and police whose conduct created a “climate of fear.”

+“The electoral process, so far, falls way below the acceptable international standards” for holding free and fair elections, the group said.

-The opposition alleges widespread fraud including double-voting, ballot box-seizing and the rejection of thousands of election observers from polling stations.
+The opposition alleges widespread irregularities including blocks on internet and text messaging services, double-voting, ballot box-seizing and the rejection of thousands of election observers from polling stations.
 Few international observers were allowed to watch the vote.

 The electoral commission has denied allegations of irregularities in the East African nation that is one of Africa’s most populous countries and fastest-growing economies.
 Magufuli has pointed to the country’s achievement of lower-middle-income status as one reason he deserves another term.